 Celebrating the changing seasons

-The Fall Festival returns to Sun Peaks, September 28-29, during the last of the summer bonus days.
-Whether looking to test your speed at the pie eating contest, stroll the village admiring the hot wheels at the Classic Car Show n Shine, or choose to sip your pumpkin spiced latte while watching performances from the President's Choice SuperDogs, we've got something for everyone.
-The Sun Peaks Cider Fest will also be returning for the second annual installment, featuring over fifteen BC cideries and craft breweries, small bites and live music.
-Tickets for this 19+ event can be purchased in advance via the Sun Peaks Resort website.
+The Sun Peaks Fall Festival embraces everything fall.
+Whether looking to test your speed at the pie-eating contest, stroll the village admiring the hot wheels at the Classic Car Show n Shine, or choose to sip your pumpkin spiced latte while watching performances from the President's Choice SuperDogs, there's something for everyone.
+Highlight event, The Sun Peaks Cider Fest , features over fifteen BC cideries and craft breweries, small bites and live music.

 Family fun in sun peaks